SensibilityTestbed/instructions/Setup.md

 ### Done!

+The app shows check marks for every completed step.
+Four check marks indicate that you are all set up and ready to go!
 Your Android device can now run experiments under the control of your laptop.
 See the [`seash` introduction](seash_intro.md) for details.